Posted on

 - report the crash to your leasing company.

 However, it is generally wise to call a personal injury lawyer, first.
-Your lawyer can then contact your insurance and leasing company.
+I can contact your insurance company and leasing company on your behalf.

 If you were not at fault for the accident, you may want to file a personal injury lawsuit against at-fault party who caused the crash.
-If successful, this can recover compensation for your:
+In my decades of experience representing countless car crash victims, I am often able to recover compensation for all your:

 - medical bills,